rosiepiee/rosiepiee/README.md

 (I don't really roleplay as it makes me uncomfortable, pls don't ask.
 RARE times I'll act as my character but I don't full on roleplay.
 I also don't accept random party invites as I'm in one with my sister and boyfriend, so no, I'm not helping you with your island, sorry..)

-My main kins are Amy Rose and Chihiro Fujisaki but I also kin Sonia Nevermind, Pinkie Pie, Knuckles, and Kokichi Ouma!
+My kins are Amy Rose and Chihiro Fujisaki!!! (heavy Chihiro kinnie)

 I LOVE OUMOTA, I LOVE OUMOTA SM!!!!!
 ISHIMONDO TOO!!!!!